sebastianmarines/sebastianmarines.github.io/content/post/my_failed_attempt_to_unsubscribe_from_underarmour_emails.md

 Then, I replaced _pages.**e**.underarmour.com_ (the link that the unsubscribe button sent to) with _pages.**email**.underarmour.com_, keeping the path of the URL.

 Et voilà, I could finally unsubscribe from UnderArmour emails.
-Or could I?
+Or not…

 ![UnderArmour Unsubscribe Page](/my_failed_attempt_to_unsubscribe_from_underarmour_emails/cancel.png)